todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * The CCLA includes besides the copyright grant a patent grant.
 This is fine, nevertheless inside the organization the "IP department" needs to be involved in the evaluation process of the CCLA and for the specific contribution the "IP department" need to sync with all affiliates
 * The CCLA needs to be analyzed by the "Legal department" of the organization.

-Some CCLAs require that the copyright of the contributions are assigned to the OSS project/Foundation.
+Some CCLAs require that the copyright of the contributions are assigned to the open source project/foundation.
 Copyright assignment is a topic which causes even more effort and might not be accepted at all.

 Besides the above-mentioned additional effort the CCLA adds additional "maintenance effort" to the organization, because it requires that the organization nominates all entitled contributors by name to the CCLA requiring party.
 > It is your responsibility to notify the Foundation when any change is required to the list of designated employees authorized to submit Contributions on behalf of the Corporation, or to the Corporation's Point of Contact with the Foundation.